jmyers7/book/_sources/chapters/12-models.md

 where $\phi = \sigma(\beta_0 + \bx^\intercal \bbeta )$.
 ```

-The second important probability function is obtained from an observation of an IID random sample
+The second important probability mass function is obtained from an observation of an IID random sample

 $$
 (\bX_1,Y_1),(\bX_2,Y_2),\ldots,(\bX_m,Y_m)